benjay10/DockerCuick/README.md

 `database` and `database-replicator`.
 You could then narrow it down to a single service by using `+datab`, with a plus symbol at the start of the pattern, which matches the longest servicename `database-replicator`.
 A minus symbol will match the shortest servicename.
-A period will only match the exact
+A period will match the exact pattern:
-pattern: `.database` will only match `database` and will not match `database-replicator`.
+`.database` will only match `database` and will not match `database-replicator`.

 **NOTE:** make sure to take a look at the "Reference" section below for "Search